PaulAdutwum/Intro_to-WebDev_Assignment-FM/README.md

 ## How to View
 Visit the website [here](https://your-website-link).

-## Screenshots
-- Add screenshots of your project here (optional).

----

 ### Step 2: Stage and Commit the `README.md`
 1. Add the file to the staging area: